jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 tags: ["elasticsearch", "search", "url"]
 ---

-At trivago, we generate a huge amount of logs, although we have our [own custom setup for shipping logs](https://tech.trivago.com/2016/01/19/logstash_protobuf_codec/).
-We end up with some fields in ES that contain partial (or full) URLs.
+At trivago, we generate a huge amount of logs and we have our [own custom setup for shipping logs](https://tech.trivago.com/2016/01/19/logstash_protobuf_codec/) using mostly [Protocol Buffers](https://developers.google.com/protocol-buffers).
+Eventually we end up with some fields in ES that contain partial (or full) URLs.
 For instance in our specific case we store the [query component](https://en.wikipedia.org/wiki/URL#Syntax) of the URL in a field called `query` and the [path component](https://en.wikipedia.org/wiki/URL#Syntax) in a field named `url_path`.
 Sample values for these fields could be:

 ```sh
 url_path = "/webservice/search/hotels/43326/rates"